-RVM: As much as COVID has impacted Ashland’s economy—front and center, the suspension of OSF for nearly a year—do those challenges also offer opportunities for Ashland to consider “altering” its economy?
+RVM: As much as COVID has impacted Ashland’s economy—front and center, the suspension of Oregon Shakespeare Festival for nearly a year—do those challenges also offer opportunities for Ashland to consider “altering” its economy?

 JA: Yes.
 We need to start looking at ways to encourage our current living wage clean manufacturers and encourage others to settle in Ashland where they can manufacture in accordance with energy efficiency and mindfulness.
 Textiles from hemp comes to mind.